Sunday, January 28, 2024

 As usual, even this brief memory is more fragmented in my mind than it appears on a page.
 I'm guessing at some of the dialogue and inferring a sense of continuity for the event.
 Internally, the aspect of this that stands out most in my recollection is the deep voice behind the word 'bitte.'
 It frightened me so much, it made me remember some of the details leading up to it, I suppose.

 I notice in my description of the butcher shop and elsewhere, too, how the smells from my childhood seem exaggerated as I write about them.
-But I'm being true to my memories.
+But I'm being true to my memories by describing that aspect.

 Before we learn to make sense of the world visually and to describe it to others, again mostly visually, the rest of our senses may loom a bit larger.